Game of Thrones: The Subversiveness of Liking Sansa Stark

 A badass is not something you can be nowadays, it’s something you SHOULD be in order to be a valid person, just like Sansa Stark thought making a good marriage was essential to her becoming a valid person.
 Our fictional characters – at least, the female ones – are representing badassery as an ideal.
 Not an option, but an IDEAL.

-Physical prowess that no one of either gender could ever attain is being held up as an ideal for women, who as a general rule are less capable of using brute force to achieve their personal goals.
+Physical prowess that no one of either gender could ever attain is being held up as an ideal for women, who as a general rule are less capable of using brute force to achieve their personal goals and face greater social consequences if they do.
 Combativeness is being held up as an ideal.
 Anyone who isn’t up in people’s face constantly is being told they are less-than, that they are weak, that in preferring non-confrontational methods of getting what one wants from the world, you have betrayed yourself as somehow being a victim of the patriarchy, a subhuman whose needs and hopes and desires should be disregarded.

 I am at a loss to understand why it is replacing one unattainable ideal with another unattainable ideal is in any way feminist.
 Valuing qualities that the majority of women do not possess and literally cannot attain over anything a woman might bring to the table naturally (be it innate biological qualities, stereotypically female ones, or as I believe, a little from Column A, a little from Column B) IS sexism.
 There is very little difference in telling women they should be 36-24-36 and telling a woman she should have high muscle mass and low body fat and a black belt in Tae Kwon Do when really she prefers knitting.